 Hybrid Deployment Strategies

-Many enterprises benefit from combining PoE and WiFi cameras.
-Systems like Lorex Fusion demonstrate this approach, supporting both wired and wireless cameras on the same platform.
+Many large-scale operations benefit from combining PoE and WiFi cameras.
+This approach is demonstrated by various systems that support both wired and wireless cameras on the same platform.
 This hybrid strategy allows:

-- PoE cameras for critical areas requiring maximum reliability
+PoE cameras for critical areas requiring maximum dependability

 Installation Requirements and Best Practices